-With the “The Thinker” as a mascot, the Ig Nobel Prizes “celebrate the unusual” and “honor the imaginative” – an annual event that provides a platform for bizarre research that is both peculiar and profound.
+With the “The Thinker” (or “The Stinker”) as a mascot, the Ig Nobel Prizes “celebrate the unusual” and “honor the imaginative” – an annual event that provides a platform for bizarre research that is both peculiar and profound.

-The founder, Marc Abrahams, has been awarding the world’s weirdest findings with the faux Nobel Prize since 1991, in an effort to spotlight seemingly hilarious research that might bring clarity or catalysis to future scientific inquiries and progress.
+The founder, Marc Abrahams, has been awarding the world’s weirdest findings with this alternative Nobel Prize since 1991, in an effort to spotlight seemingly hilarious research that might bring clarity or catalysis to future scientific inquiries and progress.

 The science that is showcased has the potential to impact progress, but is often so odd that it could easily have gone under the radar.

 - Scientists who modeled the kinetics of crowds and explained why pedestrians don’t continuously bump into one another (Ig Nobel Physics Prize).

 - A team who revealed how the bacteriome of pavement chewing gum could hold answers for forensics and contagious disease control (Ig Nobel Ecology Prize).